 2) How to get there

-If you use the local transports, you can take a train to Jishou Railway Station in Hunan Province.
+If you use the local transport, you can take a train to Jishou Railway Station in Hunan Province.
 Then take a bus to Wangcun, which is the original name of Furong Town.
 It takes approximately 1.5 hours.
 Check the schedule and fares for a train ride on Trip.com.

 If you are coming from Zhangjiajie or Fenghuang, take a local bus from their central Bus station to Jishou.
-The bus from Zhangjiajie runs several times a day from 9 am to 5 pm (55 YC, 23 hours ride), whereas from Fenghuang you have to take the bus to Jishou (25 YC, 1-hour ride).
-Probably you’ll find a bus to Furong town as well, therefore, check once you are there because it often happens that the schedules and stops suddenly change.
+The bus from Zhangjiajie runs several times a day from 9 am to 5 pm (55 YC, 23 hours ride), whereas from Fenghuang, you have to take the bus to Jishou (25 YC, 1-hour ride).
+Probably you’ll find a coach to Furong town as well, therefore, check once you are there because it often happens that the schedules and stops suddenly change.

 We suggest checking on Trip.com, an excellent tool where you can find great deals for China and Asia.